bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 ## Resource Type and Web Requests

-All  sources and destinations in this artice can be set to work either with a file or to use data from a webservice.
-If you want to access a file on your drive or a network share, use the componenten with the `ResourceType.File` option.
+All  sources and destinations in this article can be set to work either with a file or to use data from a web service.
+If you want to access a file on your drive or a network share, use the component with the `ResourceType.File` option.
 This is default for CsvSource/CsvDestination, but not for the XmlSource/XmlDestination or JsonSource/JsonDestination.
 The other option is `ResourceType.Http` - and allows you to read data from a web service.
-Instead of a filename just provide a Url.
-Furthermore, the components also have a `[HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netframework-4.8)` property that can be used to configure the Http request, e.g. to add authentication or use https instead.
+Instead of a filename just provide a url.
+Furthermore, the components also have a `[HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netframework-4.8)` property that can be used to configure the http request, e.g. to add authentication or use https instead.

 ## Csv